Protective Order Violations in Connecticut

 What Constitutes a Violation of a Protective Order?

 Once a Connecticut criminal protective order is issued, you must strictly comply with all of its terms and conditions.
-Even technical violations—such as a harmless email or text message to check in on your kids, or a group Facebook or Instagram posting that is delivered by accident and en masse to the protected person—can lead to an arrest in Connecticut for Violation of a Criminal Protective Order.
+Even technical violations—such as a harmless email or text message to check in on your kids, or a group Facebook or Instagram posting that is delivered by accident and en masse to the protected person—can lead to an arrest in Connecticut for violating a no-contact order.

 Connecticut General Statutes classifies the crime of Violation of a Criminal Protective Order as a Class D felony, carrying a prison sentence of up to five years.
 To put this into perspective, if you are issued a “full no contact” order, and you text the alleged victim over a scheduling issue related to your child, then you can be arrested in Connecticut for Violation of a Protective Order.